wanxttt/SAB-S/domain and tech stack.md

 Techenical Components Used

 1.)
 Robot Chasis

 2.)
 4 - DC motor

 3.)
 4 - wheels

 4.)
 1 - Arduino UNO

 5.)
 1 - Motor Driver Shield

 6.) some Connecting Wires

 7.)
 Servo Motor

 8.)
 HCSR-04 UltraSonic Sensor

-##Uses
+## Uses

-11.)
+1.)
 HCSR-04 - We Have used HCSR-04 for detecting the object obstacle detetction
 if any obstacles has been found Then the robot will move slighlty backward Have some turn then move forward